Oscar Eliason - The Original ‘Dante the Great’

 In mid-June, 1896, Oscar had an embarrassing incident in which he mistakenly called in the police to arrest a man who bore a strong resemblance to one "Hermans", a preacher who was sought in the murder of women.
 The arrested man was actually John Bastard, postmaster of Port Adelaide in Australia who, enjoying a visit to England and the United States, was alarmed to learn of his close resemblance to the murderer.
 The Denver Police soon recognised the error and Mr. Bastard was quickly set free again.

 That incident aside, Oscar planned for his next tour, while making appearances in the region (Salt Lake Theatre on August 28-29, Grand Opera House on October 23, 1896) immediately followed by a week's engagement in New Orleans at the Academy Of Music.
-According to a newspaper report of 1898 (Otago Witness, 11 August 1898) Eliason had made a twelve-month tour through New Orleans, Ohio, the mining towns of Colorado and then his New York debut; presumably that tour occurred around this 1896 period.
+According to a newspaper report of 1898 (Otago Witness, 11 August 1898) Eliason had made a twelve-month tour through which included a New York debut, yet to be confirmed.

 Finally, on August 29, 1896, the Salt Lake Tribune spoke in unqualified terms of Eliason's readiness to face the world:-